koebi/potypo/README.rst

     ignores_dir = /path/to/my/projects/ignorelists

     # BUILD_DIR is the directory that the output-files should be written to.
-    # If not present, the output will only be written to stdout.
+    # If empty or not present, the output will only be written to stdout.
     build_dir = /path/to/my/projects/_builddir

     # Because of how the spell-checking work, some words might be output as "wrong",